MPH in Nutrition Degree Programs, Online Included

 What to know about the ACEND graduate degree requirement if you are considering a MPH

 Most MPH Nutrition degrees do not inherently prepare students to sit for the CDR exam.
 For students interested in sitting for this exam, it is important to seek an MPH program that is designed for students who would like to become Registered Dietitian Nutritionists and is ACEND-accredited.
 MPH programs are typically focused on deepening students’ knowledge of the role nutrition plays in public health and does not inherently qualify students for the CDR exam.
-Regardless be sure to speak with any and all admissions representatives at the prorams you are considering for the exact specifications.
+Regardless be sure to speak with any and all admissions representatives at the programs you are considering for the exact specifications.

 In most cases, an MPH Nutrition degree is sought after by nutrition and dietetics professionals to enhance their existing knowledge and deepen their capacity to impact communities.
 For existing RDNs, a Master’s in Dietetics degree can be a great way to learn continuing professional education credits to maintain registration.